126 cases and 0 criminal charges: Is Quebec's police watchdog doing its job? | CBC News

 As the watchdog prepares to offer its first accounting to the National Assembly, critics are wondering if police were more likely to face justice before it was created.

-Between 1999 and 2016, ten police officers were charged in Quebec, meaning charges were laid in just under two per cent of investigations into police conduct.
+Between 1999 and 2016, 10 police officers were charged in Quebec, meaning charges were laid in just under two per cent of investigations into police conduct.

 In comparison, a CBC News analysis showed the Nova Scotia police watchdog charges officers in 25 per cent of its investigations.